cskylab/cskylab/update-guides/README.md

 ### Release notes

 Welcome to cSkyLab release of January 5, 2022.
+This release includes updates for 7 applications and kubernetes version update to v1.23.1-00

 All changes have been incorporated to templates library `tpl-cskylab`.
 New services and applications deployments from this release, will have all these updates applied.